tropicoo/hikvision-camera-bot/README.md

 For example configure your camera to take and put snapshot on move detection through FTP to watched folder.
 Watchdog looks for `on_create` events, sends created file and deletes it.
-4. HikVision camera settings are placed inside the `camera_list` section.
+4. Hikvision camera settings are placed inside the `camera_list` section.
 Template comes with two cameras.
 Preferable names of cameras are `cam_1`, `cam_2`, `cam_3` and so on with any description.
 5. Write authentication credentials in appropriate keys: `user` and `password`